Upper Feather River Lakes

 Lake Davis and Grizzly Valley Dam are located seven miles north of the City of Portola.
 Lightning and Honker Cove boat ramps offer paved launching ramps, boarding docks, toilets, and drinking water.
 Mallard car-top boat launching facility has a paved unloading and loading area for boats.
 There are also several areas for fishing access and swimming spots.

 Antelope Lake has three campgrounds nearby with something different to offer at each one.
 Lone Rock is the largest of the campgrounds at Antelope Lake.
-It offers 87 family sites for tents and RV’s and some lakefront stiess.
+It offers 87 family sites for tents and RV’s and some lakefront sites.
 Boulder Creek has 69 family sites for tents or RV’s and allows for a maximum of six people per site.
 Long Point has the most lakefront sites of all three campgrounds.
 It boasts 38 family sites and four group sites, which can accommodate up to 25 people each.
+All campgrounds have vault toilets.

 Frenchman Lake offers five developed campgrounds: Chilcoot, with 40 sites, is tent only; Cottonwood Springs has 20; Frenchman has 38 sites; Spring Creek has 35 tent and RV sites; and Big Cove has 38 tent and RV sites.
 All campgrounds offer tent camping.
 Frenchman, Big Cove, Chilcoot, and Cottonwood Springs have flush toilets and Spring Creek has vault toilets.

-Lake Davis has three campgrounds around the lake.
-Grizzly has 55 campsites, Grasshopper has 71, and Lightning Tree has 40.
-All campgrounds have tables, grills, fire rings, and water.
+Lake Davis has three campgrounds for tents and RV's around the lake.
+Grizzly has 55 campsites, Grasshopper has 71, and Lightning Tree has 40 sites.
 There are also nearby coin-operated showers.
 Grizzly and Grasshopper have flush toilets, while Lightning Tree has vault toilets.

 All three lakes are great for sailing, canoeing, kayaking, and windsurfing.
 Strong winds can come up suddenly, making the lakes hazardous for small craft.
 Water skiing is permitted at Antelope Lake and Frenchman, but not at Lake Davis.
 All boaters must adhere to state, county, and other regulations.